ccd0/imageboards.json/README.md

 Codes used for the "software" field are documented at [software.md](software.md).

-The "mirrors" field is an array in the following format:
+The "mirrors" field describes alternate ways of accessing the site.
+It does not include URLs that merely redirect to the main URL.
+It is an array in the following format:
 * The first element is a part of the site URL ("url" field) and of other URLs (e.g. "boardlist"), usually the protocol and domain part.
 * Subsequent elements are what the first element should be replaced with to reach corresponding pages on the site's mirrors.

+The "entrances", "redirects", and "fallbacks" fields are arrays containing various types of alternate URLs for the site.
+* "entrances" are sites that contain links to the main site.
+* "redirects" are URLs that redirect to the site or redirect to a page linking to the site.
+* "fallbacks" are URLs not yet used but which may be activated if the main site goes down.

 Other lists that may be of interest:
 * https://bvffalo.land/